Whether we are aware

 - Teacher: Mr. Michael Anderson

-- Teacher: Miss Kiera Kelley
+- Teacher: Miss Jessica Standage

 The goal of this course is to introduce students in a fun, explorative, and memorable way to both well-known and lesser-known rules of grammar usage by first examining their histories and origins.
 This course is designed not just to help students achieve mastery over the English language as speakers and as writers but also to give them a sense of authority in making their own deliberate, effective decisions on if and how to innovate and push the boundaries of language conventions.